eatahine/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11-print_to_98 - function that prints all natural numbers from n to 98, followed by a new line 100-times_table -The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
-100-times_table -function that prints the n times table, starting with 0
+100-times_table -function that prints the n times table, starting with 0 program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line